zaidalqadiri/InformoAI/README.md

 ![Answer](images/Screenshot%202025-01-22%20230353.png)

 ## Usage
-1. Usage
-Upload a Document: Click on the "Upload your file" button to upload a PDF or DOCX file.
+1. Upload a Document: Click on the "Upload your file" button to upload a PDF or DOCX file.
 2. Ask Questions: Type your questions in the text input box.
 The chatbot will provide answers based on the content of the uploaded file.
 3. View Results: The app will display the answer provided by InformoAI.